mesb1/xupnpd_youtube/README.md

 # About
-**  xupnpd_youtube fixed plugin for xupnpd v1
+*  xupnpd_youtube fixed plugin for xupnpd v1 with youtube api v3 support

 Fixed plugin from third party developers, thanks to everyone who let this piece of software to be.

 ## Features